-The projected demographic changes will surely motivate Japan to carry out fundamental reforms of the social security system.
-Indeed, the Japanese government launched the 2004 Pension Reform, which aimed to establish an upper ceiling on the payroll contribution rate of 18.3 percent, a 5-percentage point increase from the current level, and hold down total pension benefits within total contributions and government subsidies in the long-run.
+The projected demographic changes will surely motivate Japan to carry out fundamental reforms of the public pension system.
+Indeed, the Japanese government launched the 2004 Pension Reform, which aimed to establish an upper ceiling on the payroll contribution rate of 18.3 percent, a 5-percentage point increase from the current level, and hold down total pension benefits within total contributions and government subsidies in the long run.
 Unlike previous ones, the latest reform introduced macroeconomic indexation to automatically adjust benefits in response to demographic and macroeconomic changes.

-While it is desirable to raise the financial sustainability of social security schemes, the impact of policy changes on the well-being of the elderly should be of serious concern.
-In fact, according to the Basic Survey of the National Life, public pension benefits accounted for nearly 70 percent of the total income of the elderly in 2002.
-This implies that any change in social security benefits could have substantial effects on their standard of living.
-Indeed, many studies, including those of Yashiro and Oshio (1999) and Oshio and Oishi (2003), reveal that social security benefits might significantly affect the economic behavior of the elderly.
+While it is desirable to raise the financial sustainability of public pension schemes, the impact of policy changes on the well-being of the elderly should be of serious concern.
+In fact, according to the Basic Survey of the National Life, public pension benefits accounted for nearly 70 percent of the total household income of the elderly in 2002.
+This implies that any change in public pension benefits could have substantial effects on their standard of living.
+Indeed, many studies, including those of Yashiro and Oshio (1999) and Oshio and Oishi (2003), reveal that public pension benefits might significantly affect the economic behavior of the elderly.

 Moreover, there have been warning signals recently of widening income inequalities among the elderly, as stressed by Yamada and Casey (2002).
 To be sure, income transfers from the young to the elderly, via public pension and other social security schemes, contribute to a reduction in income inequalities among the elderly by raising their mean income.
 The earnings-related component of public pension benefits, however, is likely to keep the income inequality basically intact from young to old age groups.
 Also, substantial differences in pension benefits between employed and self-employed workers lead to a gap in the household income of the elderly.
 Moreover, lower progressivity of income taxes for the elderly, due to various tax and income deductions, appears to fail to sufficiently redistribute income among the elderly.
-Given an increasing share of the elderly of the total population due to population-aging, Japan is likely to move toward a more unequal society.

-In this paper, we aim to empirically investigate the relationship between social security benefits and well-being outcome-in particular, income, poverty, and health status-of the elderly in Japan, based on cross-sectional data from Surveys on Income Redistribution, which are compiled by the Ministry of Health, Labour and Welfare.
-The data cover the period from 1980 to 1998, during which there were some major pension reforms-most notably the 1986 Pension Reform, which basically established the current scheme-as well as substantial changes in macroeconomic performance (the bubble expansion in the late 1980s and the subsequent long recession throughout the 1990s).
-We focus on variations across birth cohorts as well as within the same cohort in social security entitlements over the past two decades.
-More specifically, we examine income, relative and absolute poverty, and health status of the elderly, along with the evolution of social security generosity, and assess how social security programs have affected these measures.
+In this paper, we aim to empirically investigate the relationship between public pension benefits and well-being outcome-income and poverty in particular -of the elderly in Japan, based on crosssectional data from Surveys on Income Redistribution (SIR), which are compiled by the Ministry of Health, Labour and Welfare.
+The data cover the period from 1980 to 1998, during which there were some major pension reforms-most notably the 1986 Pension Reform, which basically established the current scheme-as well as substantial changes in macroeconomic performance.
+We focus on variations across birth cohorts as well as within the same cohort in public pension entitlements over the past two decades.
+More specifically, we examine income and relative and absolute poverty of the elderly, along with the evolution of public pension generosity, and assess how public pension programs have affected these measures.